AgentBluenote/Mozilla/html/tables/assessment-finished/marking-guide.md

-#Marking guide for "Structing planet data"
+#Marking guide for "Structuring planet data"
-The following guide outlines a marking guide for the MDN Learning Area HTML Topic — [Structing planet data](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data).
+The following guide outlines a marking guide for the MDN Learning Area HTML Topic — [Structuring planet data](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Structuring_planet_data).
 Each subtask detailed in the assessment is listed below, along with an explanation of how many marks the task is worth.

 Note: These are guidelines, not set in stone rules — you are of course free to use your judgement on mark awarding when you meet an edge case, or something that isn't clearly cut.